 Texture: Slightly grainy, but feels smooths and soft when pressed between the fingers

-Skin Care Benefits: Bentonite is a very absorbent and adsorbent clay and works well to draw out most skin impurities and excess oils.
-It is particularly recommended for oily, acne-prone skin, has exfoliating properties and helps reduce the appearance of pores and blackheads.
+Skin Care Benefits: Bentonite clay is packed with minerals including calcium, magnesium, silica, sodium, copper, iron, and potassium.
+Bentonite is a very absorbent and adsorbent clay and works well to draw out most skin impurities and excess oils.
+It is particularly recommended for oily, acne-prone skin, has exfoliating properties, and helps reduce the appearance of pores and blackheads.